Engineering career tips from industry veterans.

 3. Carry the weight of your decisions

-Engineering is an interesting career since decisions you make on your designs could negatively affect the general population.
-Your design needs to balance being cost effective for your employer or client, while also not risk public safety.
+Engineering is an interesting career since the decisions you make on your designs could negatively affect the general population.
+Your design needs to balance being cost-effective for your employer or client, while also not risking public safety.
 It is very gratifying to see something you designed being used for the good of society.
-For me it is seeing power lines installed in the field that I designed or had a part in designing.
+For me, it is seeing power lines installed in the field that I designed or had a part in designing.

 – Rex Woods

 Networking and conferences are key to maintaining engagement with your career.
 These activities accomplish a couple of major aspects that help you stay engaged.
 Networking allows you to socialize with other people that are in a very similar roles within the same industry.
 These individuals can help you understand that your issues are normal and may offer insights and potential solutions to your problems.

 Conferences also highlight successful solutions to problems that other engineers have experienced (sometimes at great cost), and if you are lucky they will also cover what not to do.
 Attending conferences helps me stay focused on the more industry-level issues that sometimes you lose focus on over the year while dealing with your specific issues.

 5. Know how to communicate

 Most engineering students feel that book smarts and proving that they’re right is the most important skill.
 However, I will argue that the most important skill is being able to communicate on an appropriate level.
 You don’t want your audience to feel like you are talking down to them.

 As an engineer, you will be tasked with dealing with people of various technical skill levels.
 Your most important task is to make sure they all understand the design and the end-all goal, not that they feel like you are right.

 Talking to a guy who just started the construction crew isn’t the same as a foreman which probably isn’t the same as a fellow engineer or a supervisor.
 The biggest point is to know your audience and not to judge a book by its cover.